Kirkby Overblow

 Kirkby Overblow is a village and civil parish in North Yorkshire, England.
-It is situated between Wetherby and Harrogate and lies to the west of Sicklinghall and the east of Leeds Bradford International Airport.

-Its parish church is All Saints' Church, Kirkby Overblow. and a Church of England primary school affiliated with the church.
+It is situated between Wetherby and Harrogate and lies to the west of Sicklinghall and the east of Leeds Bradford Airport.
+Its parish church is All Saints' Church, Kirkby Overblow, with an associated Church of England primary school affiliated with the church.

 In January 2023, The Daily Telegraph, based on research by Savills, listed Kirkby Overblow as one of Britain's "54 poshest villages".